sfapstl/Python/Web Scraping/README.md

 print(soup)
 ```

 After printing `soup`, I noticed that the table I need is enclosed in a `<table>` tag.
-I then locate the table in the HTML containing the needed data.
+I then located the table in the HTML containing the needed data.

 ```python
 # Locate table containing needed data